Sciebo-RDS/Sciebo-RDS/docs/docs/gettingstarted/ocplugin.md

 displayed_sidebar: gettingstartedSidebar
 ---

-# Configuring ownCloud
+# Configuring Owncloud

 To use Sciebo RDS with Owncloud, you will have to install the Sciebo RDS Owncloud plugin.

 ##### Dependencies

-Our plugin depends on the oauth2 plugin for ownCloud, which you can install from the [marketplace](https://marketplace.owncloud.com/apps/oauth2).
+Our plugin depends on the oauth2 plugin for Owncloud, which you can install from the [marketplace](https://marketplace.owncloud.com/apps/oauth2).
 Because of a bug, you also need to install the following php-extensions:

     php-gmp
     php-bcmath